Dev-Pledge/AllMicroServicesDev/README.md

     make up

-Then replace your holding SENTRY DSNs after you've generated your projects in sentry for api, auth, feed and ui
+Then replace your holding SENTRY DSNs after you've generated your projects in sentry for api, auth, feed and ui - leave the sentry:9000 - change everything around it!

     make stop